How To Get Out Without The Kids For Cheap

 One of the challenges of being parents is getting out of the house without the kids for a date.
 It just doesn’t happen as often as many parents would like.
 Even once a month can be a challenge.

-And of course it gets worse when you don’t want to spend a lot of money.
+And of course, it gets worse when you don’t want to spend a lot of money.
 Babysitters cost a lot of money, and it can seem like it’s just flat out too expensive to go out without the kids.

-Step 1: Get Someone To Watch the Kids
+Get Someone To Watch The Kids

 The first challenge is finding someone to watch the kids for you.
 As I said above, babysitters are expensive.
 But they are not the only option.

-Step 2: Figure Out What To Do
+Figure Out What To Do

 Dates don’t have to cost a lot of money to be memorable or romantic.
 It’s less what you spend than what you do.
 Have fun together.
 Consider these ideas to get out without the kids for cheap.

 When you’ve been married a while it can be fun to go back to do something you haven’t done since you were dating.
 Many couples have all kinds of fun memories from when they were dating that didn’t cost all that much to do.